 "A little bit.
 Personal fitness is going to be more important because lap times will be much faster than we have seen in previous years.
 The g-forces and the demands on the driver will be slightly higher.
 I already felt what it is like during the Mugello tests".

 How far is the car preparation?

 "Drivers who have the talent should be in Formula 1.
 I like that there are new faces.
-I will go watch their videotapes.
+I will go watch their videos.
 Who knows, I might have something to learn.
 One piece of advice: let them learn on their own without having to listen to an old fart’s advice".

-"May 1950 at Silverstone: the British Grand Prix inaugurated the world championship.
+"May 1950 at Silverstone.
+The British Grand Prix inaugurated the world championship.
 Farina won with Alfa Romeo.
 I remember that day because I participated in the Formula 3 race, which was the prologue to the Grand Prix".

 At this point, Ecclestone expresses a personal opinion on some of the greatest drivers of this sport.